What are we doing to be more sustainable?

 - Sourcing food and drink responsibly and avoiding use of plastic where possible

-- Reducing waste and increasing recycling
+- Reducing waste (including increasing recycling and food waste disposal)

-- Promoting sustainable transport
+- Promoting sustainable transport (such as cycling or walking)

 - Reducing our use of paper

-- Reducing prescribing
+- Reducing inappropriate/unnecessary prescribing

 - Implementing the NUS/RCGP Green Impact Toolkit

-- Supporting health and wellbeing
+- Supporting health and wellbeing of our staff and patients

-Embedding Green Impact into our organisation
+Embedding environmental sustainability into our organisation

 - Sustainability is one of our core values

-- We ask staff to reflect on how they have helped sustainability as part of our appraisals
+- We ask staff to reflect on how they have helped sustainability as part of our appraisals and interview process

 - Green Impact is a standing item on agendas for meetings

-- We regularly ask our staff to feedback ideas for improvement
+- We regularly ask our staff to feedback ideas for improvement to become greener

 Improving our energy efficiency